 ‘Hold still, old boy.
 I’m almost done.’

-And it’s already dusk when they ride up in front of Bayou Oaks Mansion.
+Time flies past and it’s already dusk when the two friends ride up in front of Bayou Oaks Mansion.

 But in the dark hours of the night, when she’s sure her grandmother is asleep, she often sneaks into the attic to read the old grimoires Granny keeps up there.
 She never has to turn the pages as the old books does it all by themselves for her.